Savory/docs/src/overview/guards.md

 ## Binding guards

 Like pipes and exception filters, guards can be **controller-scoped**, method-scoped, or global-scoped.
-Below, we set up a controller-scoped guard using the `@UseGuards()` decorator.
+Below, we set up a controller-scoped guard using the `@UseGuard()` decorator.
 This decorator may take a single argument, or a comma-separated list of arguments.
 This lets you easily apply the appropriate set of guards with one declaration.

 ```typescript todo.controller.ts
 @Controller('todo')